Fanjie-Li/Curriculum-Vitae/content/talk/CITERS19/index.md

   postcode: ''
   country:

-summary: This talk presents Fanjie's thesis project proposal. 【 **Note** 】This presentation described the preliminary study design.
+# This talk presents Fanjie's thesis project proposal. 【 **Note** 】This presentation described the preliminary study design.
 The study design has been  refined in the final dissertation project.
+summary: In CITERS 2019 Parallel Session 1- Paper Presentation
 abstract: ""

 # Talk start and end times.